Awards, Grants and Competitions

 The Durham University Learning and Teaching Award provides an opportunity to develop and enhance your practice in learning and teaching.
-Tyhe programme is open to all postgraduate research students, post-docs and part-time teaching staff who have taught in Durham for a minimum of 30 hours in the previous two years.
+The programme is open to all postgraduate research students, post-docs and part-time teaching staff who have taught in Durham for a minimum of 6hours in the current academic year.
 Successful completion of the programme leads to the University award and also to Associate Fellowship of the Higher Education Academy, the UK professional body for teaching and learning in higher education.

 Applications are invited from individual and teams of doctoral researchers at Durham University responsible for organising short-term, well-defined conferences and events of a subject-specific, interdisciplinary or generic nature.
 Applicants should be able to demonstrate a high level of PGR involved, i.e. we normally expect at least a third of the presentations to be given by postgraduate researchers.
 Applicants should submit the application form below in which they will be asked to describe their proposed project, explain its relevance for the potential audience, justify the expenditure requested and provide a time-line for the completion of the project.
 The maximum level of award is £500 per conference or event.
 We have an open call for proposals, with those considered by the dates below recieving news on the outcome of their proposal within a 6 week timescale.

 Proposal Received By

 19th March 2018

 Please contact us under email@example.com if you are planning to hold a conference before that deadline.

 Please return completed forms, by email or post, to:

 In addition to funding, Centre for Academic, Researcher and Organisation Development can provide: